 Add the pasta mixture to a 11″x 7″ or 2 qt (2 ltr) oil sprayed baking dish and bake in oven for 20 min uncovered using the oven middle position rack.
 Cover with foil if you prefer the pasta to not be slightly crispy.
 I like the casserole top to get a little brown.

 Related: Easy Ham Noodle Casserole

 This is a recipe you may want to double.
 It has about 4 servings but, you may want to add some green veggies on the side or another yummy casserole: Tomato Zucchini Mozzarella Bake with Panko

-Creamy, Cheesy Ham and Turkey Noodle Casserole is the ultimate comfort food recipe.
+Creamy, Cheesy Ham Casserole is the ultimate comfort food recipe.
 It is the perfect recipe for using up Thanksgiving and Easter leftover turkey and/or ham.
 When you need a filling, flavorful, recipe to feed your “starving” family, this recipe will leave their bellies full and a warm smile for mommy.